kagoodrich/SECtember-2021/README.md

 What software is it running?
 Is it supported?
 Is it authorized?

 CSAM automation - Always UTD architecture, Trigger enforcement response

+Trust in patching - recycling VM not always best solution, need to prioritize and keep out of siloing, or face prolonged exposure to risk